mjc-school/MJC-School/stage #0/module #5. Algorithms and Data Structures/content.md

 #### Multidimensional Arrays
 Arrays we have mentioned till now are called one-dimensional arrays.
 However, we can declare multidimensional arrays in Java.
 A multidimensional array in Java is an array of arrays, that is, each element of a multidimensional array is an array itself.

-A two-dimensional array is the simplest form of multi-dimensional arrays, in other words, it is an array of one-dimensional arrays. it is stored in the form of rows and columns.
+A two-dimensional array is the simplest form of multidimensional arrays, in other words, it is an array of one-dimensional arrays. it is stored in the form of rows and columns.
 ```
 int[][] arr;                 // defines a two-dimensional array
 arr = new int[2][5];         // creates a two-dimensional array definition with "2" rows and "5" columns